OpenEPaperLink/OpenEPaperLink/README.md

 ### AP:
 - Important!
 The AP needs to be able to tell a tag to try again later if it's already doing comms with another tag.
 The AP can't handle concurrent checkins/download due to memory constraints!
 - More reliable serial comms (sometimes bytes are dropped)
-- Include source mac with blockrequest struct
 ### ESP32:
 - Do more with status info as sent by the tags

 ## Known issues:
 - Some tags work better as AP's than others.
 Your range may suck.
 The boards on these tags are tiny and fragile.
 For instance, a dab of hot-glue on a board is enough to warp it pretty severely, and will damage the components that are soldered on there.
-Reportedly, segmented-display solum tags work well.
+Reportedly, segmented-display Solum tags work well.

 ## Hints and excuses:
 - I'm sorry if reading this spaghetti code makes you lose your mind. <sub>'Of all the things I've lost, I miss my mind the most'</sub> I know it is pretty unreadable.
 I could blame SDCC for a lot of things, but it's mostly me.